 Can blue lotus negatively affect your health and performance?

-Blue lotus is on the DoD Prohibited Dietary Supplement Ingredients list, which means it is prohibited for use by Service Members and other DoD personnel.
-In addition, blue lotus plant material has been reported to be commonly laced with synthetic cannabinoids, which are controlled substances and would show up on a drug test.
+Blue lotus is on the DoD Prohibited Dietary Supplement Ingredients List, and is prohibited for use by Service Members.
+In addition, blue lotus plant material has been reported to be commonly laced with synthetic cannabinoids, which are controlled substances and can show up on a drug test.